island-is/island.is/handbook/technical-overview/auth/scopes-and-tokens.md

 ### Protecting Refresh Tokens

 You MUST protect Refresh Tokens carefully since they can be used to generate new Access Tokens without user intervention.
-Refresh Tokens SHOULD never be accessible to client side code which can is susceptible to Cross Site Scripting (XSS) attacks.
+Refresh Tokens SHOULD never be accessible to client side code which is susceptible to Cross Site Scripting (XSS) attacks.

 We RECOMMEND storing Refresh Tokens in secure database storage.
 If you need to store it in a cookie-based session, the cookie should be configured with HTTPOnly, Secure and SameSite flags to limit access to it, and its contents should ideally be encrypted.